Application, Fees & Funding

 - Why you would like to study in the UK (for EU/International students)

 - If you have taken, or are planning to take, a year out - please give your reasons

 - If you are not currently in full-time education, please provide details of your current or previous employment

 After you apply

-When we’ve received your application, the Faculty Recruitment Centre and the Faculty Research Degrees Coordinator will liaise.
-They will make an ‘in principle’ assessment regarding the viability of the intended research and of available expertise to supervise you in your chosen area.
+When we’ve received your application, the appropriate Faculty Admissions Centre and the Faculty Research Degrees Coordinator will consider your application.
+They will make an ‘in principle’ assessment regarding the viability of the intended research and of the available expertise to supervise you in your chosen area.
 This process will usually takes up to four weeks.

 You will be invited for interview if your application is successful.
 We will write to inform you of the reasons should your application be unsuccessful.
 A PhD is a high-level academic qualification.
 Give your application the best chance of success, by ensuring that it demonstrates a thorough knowledge of current thinking and published research in your chosen field.

 In most cases, interviews are face-to-face (although we may interview overseas candidates by telephone), and this gives you a chance to discuss your application with your supervisor in a little more depth, meet current research students, clarify any specific research training or equipment you may need and to resolve any queries about the nature of postgraduate research study.

 Providing that the interview is satisfactory and the necessary references have been received, your proposed research programme is submitted to the Research Degrees Committee of the University.
 Once approved our Academic Registry or relevant Faculty will write to you to offer you a place on a research degree programme at the University of Portsmouth.

 Professional Doctorates are designed for professionals, who have an active interest in work-based research and professional practice issues, wish to attain the highest level of professional and academic achievement and develop their career.